mbuescher/SpellCheck_PostAP_2024/README.md

 Word Lists
 *  popular.txt is a list of about 26,000 words
-*  large.txt is a list of about 143,000 words (thanks, CS50)
+*  large.txt is a list of about 143,000 words (thanks, CS50).
+Includes proper nouns and possessives.

 Texts to Spell Check
 *  26WestReview.txt   is a simple restaurant review with mostly legit words